 The monthly rates, rate elements and billing unit provisions shall be those as stated under the Member's applicable rate classification.
-During any billing period when a REGF produces more energy than the Host Member's total kWh consumed, DEC will credit the remaining Member accounts in kWh's, valued at an amount per kWh equal to the sum of volumetric energy (kWh) components of the delivery service charges and supply service charges for residential and non-residential Members in the applicable billing period and under the applicable rate schedule for each account. kWh credits shall be applied to the Member accounts in the rank order requested in the Member's Interconnection Application form for ANEM service.
+During any billing period when a REGF produces more energy than the Host Member's total kWh consumed, DEC will credit the remaining Member accounts in kWh's, valued at an amount per kWh equal to the sum of volumetric energy (kWh) components of the delivery service charges and supply service charges for residential and non-residential Members in the applicable billing period and under the applicable rate schedule for each account until all credits are used or the end of the annualized billing period. kWh credits shall be applied to the Member accounts in the rank order requested in the Member's Interconnection Application form for ANEM service.